Section 1: Purpose and Contents of this page:

 We welcome your feedback on the service you receive from us and suggestions for how we might improve and develop the service we provide.

-You can provide your feedback in person, via telephone or by completing the online questionaire.
+You can provide your feedback by completing the online questionnaire.

 If you are still unhappy, the University has a Complaints and Feedback Procedure and you should raise a Stage 2 complaint.

 This stage allows you to seek support and advice, download and complete a formal complaints form and submit it online.